-However, its very long digestive tract remains fragile: the balance of the microbial flora is vital to assimilate cellulose.
-Therefore, to preserve its intestinal flora, the chinchilla must eat a diet low in fats, minerals, and sugars, very rich in fiber, and avoid any sudden change in diet.
+However, its very long digestive tract remains fragile: the balance of the microbial flora is vital to assimilating cellulose.
+Therefore, to preserve its intestinal flora, the chinchilla must eat a diet low in fats, minerals, and sugars, rich in fiber, and avoid any sudden change in diet.
 It also requires a significant intake of vegetable proteins, essential for its health.

 You can supplement their diet with fresh green vegetables, such as dark lettuce, which is high in fiber and water.

 Commercial pellet foods specially designed for chinchillas may also be offered, but only in limited quantities, one to two tablespoons per day.
-This is because this food is high in calories, protein, and fat, which is perfect for a growing baby or lactating female, but not for an adult chinchilla.
+This is because this food is high in calories, protein, and fat, which is perfect for a growing baby or lactating female but not for an adult chinchilla.

 What Foods Should You Avoid Giving a Chinchilla?

 The chinchilla’s gastrointestinal system is designed to handle foods high in fiber, not foods high in fat or sugar.
-So, don’t give your chinchilla treats such as dried fruits, nuts, and seeds as they are not easily digested and can damage their teeth.
+So, please don’t give your chinchilla treats such as dried fruits, nuts, and seeds, as they are not easily digested and can damage their teeth.
 Pieces of bread and cereals should also be avoided.

 If you want to give your rodent a healthy little treat, give it a branch from a fruit tree, such as an apple or pear tree (if you’re lucky enough to have one in your yard!).
 This will promote chewing and wear and tear on your little companion’s teeth.
 On the other hand, avoid branches of cherry, cedar, plum, or redwood, which are toxic to these rodents.
 If in doubt, do not hesitate to seek advice from your veterinarian.